codeddesign/videoapp-l53/README.md

 7. Install both PHP and JS dependencies - `composer install` and `yarn install`, respectively.

+8. Migrate and seed your database: `php artisan migrate` and `php artisan db:seed`

-8. Start the Webpack Dev Server using `yarn run dev`.
+9. Start the Webpack Dev Server using `yarn run dev`.

 # Contributing